5 financial lessons I learnt from watching Squid Game, Itaewon Class, & other K-dramas

 A S$30 gift to get you started

 Because investing, insurance and all that jazz isn’t always head-turning, here’s a S$30 head start just for you.
 Yes, no promo code needed, and you don’t actually have to invest to receive it.
 Get started on the SNACK Investment programme and receive S$30, just like that.
-This gift is up for grabs, with these terms and conditions.
+This gift is up for grabs, with terms and conditions.

 SNACK by Income